danilenar/TaskManager/README.md

     <img src="./(old)StateChart.png" alt="StateChart"/>
 </div>

 this doesn't match very well with the maxim "Each state in the finite-machine-state is related to a page." because we have an __"orphan state"__ here.
 You see that?
 Yes, it's the __error__ state.
-This is because the state-machine can be semplified.
+This is because the state-machine can be simplified.
 Error state is no more than a part of __secure_wait_after_login__ state.
 This way, we simplified the state machine by making an observation in another layer of the architecture.